SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Concurrency.rst

 Swift also supports unstructured concurrency.
 Unlike tasks that are part of a task group, an :newTerm:`unstructured task` doesn't have a parent task.
-This gives you complete flexibility to manage it, but also makes your code completely responsible for correctness.
+You have complete flexibility to manage unstructured tasks in whatever way your program needs, but you're also completely responsible for their correctness.
 To create an unstructured task that runs on the current actor, call the ``async(priority:operation:)`` function.
 To create an unstructured task that's not part of the current actor,